-In the late 1970s, the Nation magazine published excerpts of Gerald Ford’s memoirs in which he revealed the idea of pardoning Richard Nixon was raised with him before Ford replaced Nixon in the White House.
-The Nation magazine publisher emeritus Victor Navasky talks about Ford’s account and the landmark lawsuit that ensued. [rush transcript included]
+In the late 1970s, The Nation magazine published excerpts of Gerald Ford’s memoirs in which he revealed the idea of pardoning Richard Nixon was raised with him before Ford replaced Nixon in the White House.
+The Nation magazine publisher emeritus Victor Navasky talks about Ford’s account and the landmark lawsuit that ensued. [includes rush transcript]

 AMY GOODMAN: Can you talk about this case?

 VICTOR NAVASKY: Sure.
-Let’s see, in August of 1974, which was about a week before Nixon resigned, General Haig took Gerry Ford for a walk in the rose garden, and told him that Nixon was going bonkers and they had to get him out of there, and there were four possible ways to do that.
-The first three turned out to not realistic.
-But the fourth, he said, was if you would promise to pardon him after you become president, I think he would agree to resign.
+Let’s see, in August of 1974, which was about a week before Nixon resigned, General Haig took Jerry Ford for a walk in the Rose Garden and told him that Nixon was going bonkers and they had to get him out of there.
+And there were four possible ways to do that.
+The first three turned out not to be realistic.
+But the fourth, he said, was, “If you would promise to pardon him after you become president, I think he would agree to resign.”

-Now, some years later Ford wrote about this in his memoir.
-And, someone, and his memoirs were being kept secret as they had sold publication rights and he had signed a contract saying he wouldn’t talk about it until the book came out.
+Now, some years later, Ford wrote about this in his memoir.
+And someone—and his memoir was being kept secret, because they had sold publication rights and he had signed a contract saying that he wouldn’t talk about it until the book came out.
 And someone who had access to it asked me if I wanted to read it.
-And, I said not particularly, but I would, and it turned out that there was this one chapter that dealt with this conversation.
-And, the way Ford told the story, he put a gloss of innocence on it, and I’ll tell you what he said in a minute.
-But, we ran a story about the story, and subsequently we were sued by the publisher and it went all the way up to the Supreme Court, and here’s what happened.
+And I said, “Not particularly, but I would.”
+And it turned out that there was this one chapter that dealt with this conversation.
+And the way Ford told the story, he put a gloss of innocence on it.
+And I’ll tell you what he said in a minute.
+But we ran a story about the story, and subsequently we were sued by the publisher, and it went all the way up to the Supreme Court.

-So, Ford then writes, that he then went and called General Haig and read him a statement, which he reprints in his book, and the statement said, nothing I did or didn’t say yesterday should be taken to mean that I did or didn’t agree to pardon or not to pardon Richard Nixon.
-And, he writes it as a kind of proforma thing, and the way I read it was it was an attempt to put a gloss of innocence on a deal they had made.
-And this is a possible obstruction of justice, and that it’s something that he shouldn’t have done and against the law, and possibly, after he got nominated and confirmed, an impeachable offense, even.
+So, Ford then writes that he then went and called General Haig and read him a statement, which he reprints in his book.
+And the statement said, “Nothing I did or didn’t say yesterday should be taken to mean that I did or didn’t agree to pardon or not to pardon Richard Nixon.”
+And he writes it as a kind of pro forma thing.
+And the way I read it was it’s an attempt to put a gloss of innocence on a deal they had made and that this is a possible obstruction of justice and that it’s something that, you know, he shouldn’t have done and against the law—and possibly, after he got nominated and confirmed, an impeachable offense even.

-In any event, we wrote the story and the—about a week or a couple of days later, I got a call from Herb Mitgang who was a reporter for The New York Times, saying, what’s your response to the telegram Harper sent you?
-I said what telegram?
-And they had sent it to The New York Times, but our copy didn’t arrive until a day later.
-Threatening a lawsuit and telling us to cease and desist excerpting from the Ford memoirs, which of course we hadn’t done.
-Well the fact was, what had happened was, Time, which had agreed to excerpt from the book, canceled its excerpts because—- cancelled its excerpts, because, the deal was that Ford wasn’t–nothing was supposed to come out— about this conversation about the pardon until after they had run their story.
+In any event, we wrote the story, and the—about a week or a couple of days later, I got a call from Herb Mitgang, who was a reporter for The New York Times, saying, “What’s your response to the telegram Harper Row sent you?”
+I said, “What telegram?”
+And they had sent it to The New York Times, but our copy didn’t arrive until a day later, threatening a lawsuit and telling us to cease and desist excerpting from the Ford memoirs, which of course we hadn’t done.
+Well, the fact was, what had happened was, Time, which had agreed to excerpt from the book, canceled its excerpts because—cancelled its excerpts, because the deal was that Ford wasn’t supposed—that nothing was supposed to come out about this conversation about the pardon until after they had run their story.

-And we, of course, believed that the right of a public figure to keep his secrets while in office is fine, if he keeps them, and he certainly or she should be encouraged to write their memoirs so that the public gets the benefit of their thoughts about what happened.
-But, they have no right to copyright the news.
-They have no right—they have the right to protect their style, and of course The Nation wasn’t interested in borrowing Ford’s style.
-The reason that we quoted from his memoirs was only so that we couldn’t be accused of distorting what he had to say, but the guy had written a book that ran about 110,000 words and we had quoted about 350 words.
+And we, of course, believed that the right of a public figure to keep his secrets while in office is fine, if he keeps them, and he certainly, or she, should be encouraged to write their memoirs so that the public gets the benefit of their thoughts about what happened.
+But they have no right to copyright the news.
+And they have no right—they have the right to protect their style, and of course The Nation wasn’t interested in borrowing Ford’s style.
+The reason that we quoted from his memoirs was only so that we couldn’t be accused of distorting what he had to say, but the guy had written a book that ran about 110,000 words, and we had quoted about 350 words.
 We quoted some others things which were very clearly public documents, but we also quoted correspondence and stuff that was part of the public’s business.

-And the case, it was a very interesting case because, Ford himself, chose not to be a plaintiff.
-The plaintiffs were Time, Inc., the Harper and Rowe and Readers Digest, which also had excerpts involved in the thing.
-And the amount of money at stake was only Time Inc.’s share of the $25,000 that was an issue, so it was $12,500, which barely qualified for a federal lawsuit.
-It went all the way up to the Supreme Court, and at the trial level, the Judge, a fellow named Richard Owen, was—had been a Nixon appointee, and he was a famous copyright protectionist Judge and he decided for Ford.
+And the case, it was a very interesting case because Ford himself chose not to be a plaintiff.
+The plaintiffs were Time Inc.—were the Harper Row and Reader’s Digest, which also had excerpts involved in the thing.
+And the amount of money at stake was only Time Inc.’s share of the $25,000 that was at issue, so it was $12,500, which barely qualified for a federal lawsuit.
+It went all the way up to the Supreme Court.
+And at the trial level, the judge, a fellow named Richard Owen, was—had been a Nixon appointee, and he was a famous sort of copyright protectionist judge, and he decided for Ford.

-VICTOR NAVASKY: Well, I think he—the most important thing he did was he pardoned Richard Nixon.
-And he—if that was, indeed, the result of a deal, rather than this he’s being credited, and maybe properly so, with trying to heal the nation.
-But, if he—his attempt to heal the nation was a result of a deal he made while he was Vice President of the United States, that’s an important missing piece of history.
-So he’ll be celebrated because he’s a nice guy and he was a football player and all of that stuff for the next week or two.
-But if it turns out that this deal was made then history is going to have a harsher judgment about him.
+VICTOR NAVASKY: Well, I think, you know, he—the most important thing he did was he pardoned Richard Nixon.
+And if that was indeed the result of a deal, rather than this—you know, he’s being credited, and maybe properly so, with trying to heal the nation.
+But if his attempt to heal the nation was the result of a deal he made while he was vice president of the United States, that’s an important missing piece of history.
+So, he’ll be celebrated, because he’s a nice guy and he was a football player and all of that stuff, for the next week or two.
+But if it turns out that this deal was made, then history is going to have a harsher judgment about him.

 VICTOR NAVASKY: Well, I think you have to credit him for that.
-Time passes, and he was—he was in the healing business, on the one hand.
-On the other hand, what you mentioned earlier in the program about his attempt to impeach Justice Douglass for publishing in the Evergreen Review, which was an experimental, sort of hippie, avant-garde, very good, and serious literary magazine, was outrageous.
-And so he’s a complicated guy who came across as a nice guy.
+You know, time passes, and he was—he was in the healing business, on the one hand.
+On the other hand, what you mentioned earlier in the program about his attempt to impeach Justice Douglas for publishing in The Evergreen Review, which was an experimental, sort of hippie, avant-garde, very good and serious literary magazine, was outrageous.
+And so, he’s a complicated guy who came across as a nice guy.

 AMY GOODMAN: Thank you for being with us.